Exploration of Interpretability Techniques for Deep COVID-19 Classification using Chest X-ray Images: Materials and methods

-Occlusion is one of the simplest interpretability techniques for image classifications.
+interpretability techniques can aid in understanding the reasoning of a network for its predictions.
+In general, the results of interpretability can be visualised using heatmaps, where higher values indicate a heightened focus.
+However, this may vary among different interpretability techniques.
+Typically, the heatmaps are overlaid on top of an input image to understand at which parts of the image the network focused to generate the predictions.
+The techniques that use a single image at a time for analysis are known as local interpretability techniques.
+On the other hand, a global interpretability technique often pertains to comprehending how the model works - an aggregated behaviour of the model based on the distribution of the data~\cite{molnar2022interpretable,kopitar2019local}.
+There are several techniques already in existence.
+Some of the methods, such as, Occlusion, Saliency, Input X Gradient, Integrated Gradients, Guided Backpropagation, DeepLIFT, Neuron Activation Profiles, which were explored in this research, are explained briefly in this section. \paragraph*{Occlusion:} Occlusion is one of the simplest interpretability techniques for image classifications.
 This technique helps to understand which features of the image steer the network towards a particular prediction or which are the most important parts for the network to classify a certain image.
-To get this answer, \cite{zeiler2014visualizing} performed an occlusion technique by systematically blocking different portions of the input image with a grey square box and monitoring the output of the classifier.
-The grey square is applied to the image in a sliding window manner, that moves across the image, obtaining many images, and then they are fed into the trained network to obtain probability scores for a given class for each mask position.
+To obtain this answer, Zeiler et al.~\cite{zeiler2014visualizing} performed an occlusion technique by systematically blocking different parts of the input image with a grey square box and monitoring the output of the classifier.
+The grey square is applied to the image in a sliding window manner that moves across the image, obtaining many images, and subsequently fed into the trained network to obtain probability scores for a given class for each mask position.